 Since the disruptive arrival of Android, there have been some drastic alterations in Mobile space composition.
 As of now, the state of Mobile OS is as follows:

-- Albeit being persistently declining Mobile OS, Symbian is still the largest controller of the market.
+- Albeit being persistently declined Mobile OS, Symbian is still the largest controller on the market.
 However, future of Symbian is pretty bleak.

-With Windows Phone 7, Microsoft is placing a risky bet but it’s also leaving no stone unturned in getting its smartphone OS noticed.
-With over $500Mn of advertising budget reserved for promoting WP7 platform during Christmas season, over 1100 platform evangelists working hard to convince large number of developers across the globe for building mobile apps for WP7 platform and over 10 WP7 smartphones, ready at the launch of Windows Phone 7 launch event, says enough about Microsoft’s aggressive intentions.
+With Windows Phone 7, Microsoft is placing a risky bet but it’s also leaving no stone unturned in getting its Smartphone OS noticed.
+With over $500Mn of advertising budget reserved for promoting WP7 platform during the Christmas season, over 1100 platform evangelists working hard to convince a large number of developers across the globe for building mobile apps for WP7 platform and over 10 WP7 Smartphones, ready at the launch of Windows Phone 7 launch event, says enough about Microsoft’s aggressive intentions.

 And after hearing plenty of stuff from tech fraternity and viewing several product demos of WP7 powered phones, I have a feeling that Windows Phone 7 platform will certainly be a disruptive Mobile OS for Microsoft, even if first day sales don’t appear too encouraging to most of us right now.

-Here are those 7 major key points that makes Windows Phone 7, a healthy competitor to leading Mobile OS platforms.
+Here are those 7 major key points that make Windows Phone 7, a healthy competitor to leading Mobile OS platforms.

 Novel User Interface: The User Interface of WP7 OS is refreshing and unique.
 One can still figure out similarities among Android and iOS but novelty factor in WP7 makes it stand extremely meticulous and distinct from everyone else.
 The best part here is that WP7 platform derives nothing from Windows Mobile, the rusting predecessor to WP7.

-Better Hardware: One thing that’s consistent with almost every WP7 powered smartphone during launch event of Windows Phone 7 is higher benchmark of hardware capability.
-Almost all smartphones have over 3.7 inches capacitive/AMOLED touchscreen, faster processor, higher RAM(over 512MB) among other things.
+Better Hardware: One thing that’s consistent with almost every WP7 powered Smartphone during a launch event of Windows Phone 7 is a higher benchmark of hardware capability.
+Almost all Smartphones have over 3.7 inches capacitive/AMOLED touchscreen, faster processor, higher RAM(over 512MB) among other things.
 As this is just the beginning, the first range of WP7 phones are obvious to define a minimum standard for future hardware for WP7 phones.

-From consumer’s perspective, the more the competition, the better the outcome…So, let’s hope WP7 pushes the innovation forward and makes Google, Apple, RIM, Nokia….work even harder to sell mobile phones to consumers.
+From the consumer’s perspective, the more the competition, the better the outcome…So, let’s hope WP7 push the innovation forward and makes Google, Apple, RIM, Nokia….work even harder to sell mobile phones to consumers.